nramenta/flow/README.md

 and many little features that makes writing templates enjoyable.
 Flow tries to give a consistent and coherent experience in writing clean templates.
 Flow compiles each template into its own PHP class; used with APC, this makes Flow a very fast and efficient templating engine.
+Templates can be read from files, loaded from string arrays, or even from databases with relative ease.

 ## Installation